hmajid2301/articles/10. Redux with React Navigation/README.md

 I ended up being able to do it using Redux.
 In this article, I will show you how you can theme your Expo app using Redux with React Navigation.

-_P.S_.
 This article is written in British English however, the code is written using American English to make it more consistent (colour vs color).

 ## React Navigation